On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Conclusion and outlook

 This work is supported by the German Federal Ministry for Economic Affairs and Climate Action within the project “KI Delta Learning”, grant no. 19A19013Q.
-We thank the consortium for the successful cooperation.
-A.\,M., N.\,G., E. H.\ and M. R.\ acknowledge support through the junior research group project ``UnrEAL'' by the German Federal Ministry of Education and Research (BMBF), grant no.\ 01IS22069.
-Moreover, the authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at \cite{julichsupercomputingcentre2019JUWELSModular} (JSC).
+A.M., N.G., E.H.\ and M.R.\ acknowledge support through the junior research group project ``UnrEAL'' by the German Federal Ministry of Research, Technology and Space (BMFTR), grant no.\ 16IS22069.
+A. M., and M. R. further acknowledge support through the project “REFRAME” by BMFTR, grant no. 16IS24073C.
+The research of N.G. leading to these results is funded by the German Federal Ministry for Economic Affairs and Energy within the project ``NXT GEN AI METHODS – Generative Methoden für Perzeption, Prädiktion und Planung'' grant no. 19A23014Q.
+We thank all consortia for the successful cooperation.